Unsupervised Learning of Landmarks based on Inter-Intra Subject Consistencies: Conclusion

 \section{Conclusion}

 In this work, we introduce an image generation based landmark discovery model with unsupervised learning.
-Our model extracts inter- and intra-subject consistent landmarks by including an inter-subject mapping module as intermediate translation as well as a backward cycle path for additional intra-subject supervision.
-The superior performance on two public facial image datasets under varies evaluation settings validate the effectiveness of the proposed model.
+Our model extracts inter- and intra-subject consistent landmarks by including (1) an inter-subject mapping module as intermediate translation with auxiliary images from different subjects; (2) a backward cycle path between the original and the translated images from the same subject for additional intra-subject supervision.
+The superior performance on two public facial image datasets under varies evaluation settings demonstrates the effectiveness of the proposed model.

 { }